FanyaOff/Ultimate-Password-Generator/README.md

 * Default Password Generation
 * Random Email Generator
+* Generate multiple passwords & emails with export to a txt file

 If you have any ideas what I can add here, please, open the issue and write it there